grufkork/rkbx_osc/README.md

 E20                 masterdeck_index final offset
 ```

+"Offsets" and "final offset" refers to the chain of offsets found in eg. Cheat Engine, where the final offset is the value added to the address found at the end of the chain.

 ## Updating
 Every Rekordbox update the memory offsets change.
-Some have proven to remain the same, but usually the first offsets in the paths require updating.
+Some (deck1, bar and beat mostly) have proven to remain the same, but usually the first offsets in the paths require updating.
-To find these, I use Cheatengine, using pointerscans and trying to find the shortest pointer paths.
+To find these, I use Cheat Engine, using pointerscans and trying to find the shortest pointer paths.

 Easiest method seems to be to find each value, pointerscan, save that, then reopen rekordbox and filter the pointerscans by value.